A Category-Theoretic Analysis of Conformal Prediction: Conformal Prediction as a Morphism

-We now show that, under minimal assumptions, the (Full) Conformal Prediction correspondence $\kappa$ in \eqref{conf-pred-correspond-def} is a morphism of $\mathbf{UHCont}$, and that it is part of a commutative diagram involving the IHDR and the credal set correspondences.
+We now show that, under minimal assumptions and a fixed choice of $\alpha$, the (Full) Conformal Prediction correspondence $\kappa$ in \eqref{conf-pred-correspond-def} is a morphism of $\mathbf{UHCont}$, and that it is part of a commutative diagram involving the IHDR and the credal set correspondences.
 Fix any $n \in \mathbb{N}$, and consider the following conditions,